rillhu/esp32-homekit/README.md

 #define EXAMPLE_ESP_WIFI_SSID "12345678"
 ```

-Or you you can change it bia `make menuconfig` and change the `example config`.
+Or you you can change it via `make menuconfig` and change the `example config`.

 # Build